Dooders/Dooders/README.md

 > Reality works; simulate it.

 Systems are anything composed of interacting and dynamic components.
 For example, a [reef tank](https://www.saltwateraquariumblog.com/9-most-important-reef-tank-aquarium-water-parameters/) is a complex ecosystem.
 Systems can be digital too, like a company's [internal network](https://online.visual-paradigm.com/servlet/editor-content/knowledge/network-diagram/what-is-network-diagram/sites/7/2020/03/network-diagram-example-internal-network-diagram.png).
-Systems are everywhere.
+Systems are everywhere.[^1]

 Dooders is a python library for *complex model-based simulations*.

 Unpacking the terminology a bit:

-* **Complex**: The library simulates not only a single system, but systems of systems.[^1]
+* **Complex**: The library simulates not only a single system, but systems of systems.[^2]
-* **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.[^2]
+* **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.[^3]
-* **Simulation**: Continual experimentation and observing of models.
+* **Simulation**: An imitation of a system through a model.
+Executed to study the result.

 This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, and adaptation.